 Can I transfer journalism courses that I have taken in another school?

 Students may transfer up to four journalism courses from another university if the admissions office has accepted them towards university credit and if they are equivalent to NYU courses.
 If the Institute does not accept them they go into the general pool of credits.

 To receive transfer credit for The Journalistic Inquiry students must have taken an equivalent course at another institution.

 Where can I get advisement about my academic program, career plans and other related matters?

-Cathleen Dullahan, head of Undergraduate Student Services and Assessment, and Prof. Pamela Newkirk, Director of Undergraduate Studies, are available to assist students with any questions.
+Prof. Pamela Newkirk, Director of Undergraduate Studies, is available to assist students with any questions.
 Sasha Panaram, the Undergraduate Student Advisor for Journalism, is also available to meet with students.

 Also, journalism students are encouraged to select a full-time faculty member as an advisor as soon as they declare the major.
 Serving as an informal mentor, the faculty member can offer suggestions on how to achieve academic and career goals.